 Paolo Rocco has been in charge of several research projects with industrial partners and public bodies (the Lombardy Region, the Italian Ministry for Research and University, the European Commission).

-In particular he has been the person in charge for Politecnico di Milano in the FP7 four years long European Integrating Project ROSETTA (ICT - 230902) on robotics, recently completed.
+In particular he was the person in charge for Politecnico di Milano in the FP7 four years long European Integrating Project ROSETTA (ICT - 230902) on robotics, recently completed.

 Dr. Rocco’s research interests include industrial robotics, physical human-robot interaction, redundant manipulators, use of computer vision in robotics, control of servomechanisms, and mechatronics in general.
-He is the author of about 150 papers in international journals, book chapters and both international and national conferences.
+He is the author of more than 150 papers in international journals, book chapters and both international and national conferences.

 He serves as an expert for the European Commission and for the Italian Ministry of University and Research for the evaluation of proposals and ongoing projects.